hotmeshio/sdk-typescript/README.md

 });
 ```

->HotMesh delivers durable function execution using a swarm of [distributed engines](./docs/distributed_orchestration.md).
-The design  consumes leftover CPU on your microservices to execute workflows without the cost and complexity of a central server.
+>HotMesh delivers durable function execution using a [distributed service mesh](./docs/distributed_orchestration.md).
+The design consumes leftover CPU on your microservices to execute workflows without the cost and complexity of a central server/control plane.

 ## Advanced Design
 HotMesh's TypeScript SDK is the easiest way to make your functions durable.
 But if you need full control over your function lifecycles (including high-volume, high-speed use cases), you can use HotMesh's underlying YAML models to optimize your durable workflows.
 The following model depicts a sequence of activities orchestrated by HotMesh.
 Any function you associate with a `topic` in your YAML definition is guaranteed to be durable.